mahnoornav/2AA4-team-24/README.md

 The program contains the following classes:

-1. Board.java
+1. Board.java - Manages the game board, including tiles, settlements, roads, and placement logic.
-2. Player.java
+2. Player.java - Represents a game player and manages player resources, actions and points.
-3. Tile.java
+3. Tile.java - Represents a resource tile with its type and number.
-4. Settlement.java
+4. Settlement.java - Represents a settlement or city on the board, that is owned by a player.
-5. Road.java
+5. Road.java - Represents a road on the board, that is owned by a player.
-6. ResourceType.java
+6. ResourceType.java - Defines the various types of resources in Catan.
-7. Catan.java
+7. Catan.java - Handles all game logic including turn taking, dice rolls and validating wins.
-8. Demonstrator.java
+8. Demonstrator.java - Contains the main method to run simulation.

 # How to run simulation